 The main advantage of memory foam mattresses is that they conform to the exact shape of your body contours and pressure points.
 Memory foam’s ability to reduce pressure points and increase sleep time with those suffering from hip pain or other types of back pain is well known, but the mattresses are also a good choice for any sleeper.

-The hybrid mattress combines the benefits of memory foam and innerspring to provide a mattress that is firm where your body needs it to be, without losing the soft feel of memory foam.
+The hybrid mattress combines the benefits of memory foam and innerspring to provide a mattress that is a firm where your body needs it to be, without losing the soft feel of memory foam.
 If you like the feel of memory foam, but want a mattress that sleeps cooler, the hybrid mattress is the best choice for you.

 This design is very common because it provides the support and motion isolation needed for hip pain people.